On About Faith and Letting Go

 I was flipping through the Quran and I perchance stopped at Surat Al-Qasas, Chapter 28, and read from verses 1-13.
 Specifically focusing on verses 7 - 13.

-What's interesting is, yesterday, I uploaded a post to LinkedIn titled, On Time to let go and Move on.
-Interesting how what we thought would be an interesting coincidence, yet, a Muslims, we believe, there is no such things as, coincidence.
+What’s interesting is, yesterday, I uploaded a post to LinkedIn titled, On Time to let go and Move on.
+Interesting how what we thought would be an interesting coincidence, yet, a Muslims, we believe, there is no such things as, coincidence, that I came across these verses.
+This is the lesson for me.

-The thing is, and I am sure many of you, including me, have difficulty letting go, not because of we lack the knowledge or skills or experience.
-More often, we lack faith.
+The thing is, and I am sure many of you, including me, have difficulty letting go, of something you cared so much.
+More so, for so long.
+More often, we simply lack faith.
 And I am for one, need to work on that.
-When you have unadulterated faith, letting go is easy.
-Yes, you may feel the emptiness, the fear, the insecurity.
-These are all normal human emotions. holding to the faith, keeps us focused and keeps going.

-The heart of Moses' mother became empty—not because she lost her love, but because she had to pour out her own control to make room for God's decree.
+That act of letting go is not about emptying that part of you, you feel strongly for.
+It is about creating a room for God’s will to come in.
 Sometimes, we mistake the 'emptiness' of letting go for a void or a loss, when in reality, it is the sacred space where a miracle is about to be placed.
-An empty cup can be filled; a heart tightly clenched around its own plans cannot.

 Comments